bowman2001/perplexdoc/content/doc/extended/footnotes/index.md

 ## Syntax

 A Footnote consists of a _marker_ and a separate _reference_ below.
+Every _reference_ needs to be unique for logical reasons.
+But it’s not unusual and possible to refer multiple times to the same reference.
+A _marker_ may appear more than once on a page.

 ### Marker